Rescue

 4.1 Care of ropes before use

-• Secure the end of the ropes with a stopper.
+• Secure the end of ropes with stopper.

 • Inspect the rope thoroughly.